Tactics Guide to Pairs and Combinations [Updated for Football Manager 2020]

-A defender collect option works well with building play from the back, and works particularly well when you have a good creative outlet, like a ball-playing defender, a deep lying playmaker, or a regista, who can help create chances from a deeper position and help maintain possession.
+A short distribution option works well with building play from the back, and works particularly well when you have a good creative outlet, like a Ball Playing Defender, a Deep Lying Playmaker, or a Regista, who can help create chances from a deeper position and help maintain possession.

-A quick throwing option supports a more direct counter-attacking approach, appears to suit distribution to full backs/wing backs (who naturally tend to have the most space from the back) and helps speed play out from the back at a much quicker tempo.
+A quick throwing option supports a more direct counter-attacking approach, appears to suit distribution to full backs/wing backs (who naturally tend to have the most space from the back) & helps speed play out from the back at a much quicker tempo.
 You could also ask your goalkeeper to distribute to the flanks at the same time to enhance this style of play.

 A Sweeper Keeper can provide more creative options from open play, and suits a counter-attacking game from the back in terms of his distribution.

-For the next part I will look into the central defensive set-ups, and how to achieve a cohesive backline.
-I will discuss common central defensive pairing, and then the less common central trio with the aim to create a better defence.
+This guide is going to look in your central defensive set-ups, and how to achieve a cohesive backline.
+I will discuss your common central defensive pairing, and then the less common central trio.

 You have 3 central defensive roles and 3 central defensive duties to choose from.
 The roles are as follows:

-The Limited Defender tends to simply clear the ball as far away from goal as he can – ensures you do not get caught in possession at the back, but it does turn over possession to your opponents quicker and can leave you under sustained pressure – A good idea if your team does not possess the skill to keep hold of the ball in the backline.
+The No-Nonsense Defender tends to simply clear the ball as far away from goal as he can – ensures you do not get caught in possession at the back, but it does turn over possession to your opponents quicker and can leave you under sustained pressure.
+A good idea if your team does not possess the skill to keep hold of the ball in the backline.

 The Central Defender will distribute the ball to nearby teammates, helping you keep possession in the backline, and to calmly distribute the ball to the midfield.
 There is the risk of getting caught in possession at the backline, however it can alleviate pressure on your backline by keeping the ball, and building attacks and distributing the ball to players in the midfield capable of influencing the game in the middle and final thirds.

 The Ball Playing Defender will look to influence counter-attacking opportunities by playing through-balls in to players wide of, or in front of himself.
-He can also help the team maintain possession with his superior passing skills and licence, although he must me fairly creative and a good passer, otherwise you can turn over possession if your player tries overly ambitious passes he is not capable of.
+He can also help the team maintain possession with his superior passing skills and licence, although he should be fairly creative and a good passer, otherwise you can turn over possession dangerously and cheaply if your player tries overly ambitious passes he is not capable of.

 The Stopper duty aims to step up early to engage the opposition and quickly win the ball back.
 If this works, this can snuff out danger earlier before a player has had a chance to set himself.
 On the flip side, if your player is turned or passed round it can expose your team and open up space for your opposition, stepping ahead of your defensive line.

 The Cover duty will drop off to try and catch any players breaching the defensive line.
 This can leave your opponents more time and space just in front of your defence unopposed, but it can also prevent your opponents from breaking through without a player to cover and track their runs, reducing their chances of getting a clean shot away in behind.

-You can play most combinations of duties in the backline, however most importantly you CANNOT play a pair of Stoppers or a pair of Covering Defenders.
+You can play most combinations of duties in the backline, however most importantly you should not play a pair of Stoppers or a pair of Covering Defenders.
 The Stoppers will expose too much space in behind, and the Covers will gift too much room in front of the defence, and fail to challenge for the ball often enough.
-Both pairings can badly expose your Offside Trap too, by either allowing room behind the full back’s or behind the centre backs, played onside by the full backs.
+Both pairings can badly expose your offside trap too, by either allowing room behind the Full Back or behind the centre backs, played onside by the full backs.